jsaussereau/AsteRISC/docs/source/index.rst

 - Architectural flexibility for generating a wide array of microarchitectures.
 - Designed to cater to diverse performance requirements and application scenarios.
 - Suited for both FPGA and physical (ASIC) implementation.
+- Uses `Odatix <https://github.com/jsaussereau/Odatix>`_ to help you find the configuration that best suits your application needs.

 Contents
 --------